-The following restoration sequence will be used:
+The following sequence of activities will be followed:

-- Review and modify fencing as required to pre-emptively ensure stock are excluded from the area and/or manage grazing as appropriate in consultation with the agricultural lessee. - Undertake amelioration works and/or earthworks as appropriate (e.g. reprofiling, scarifying, topsoiling). - Revegetate the area as soon as practicable, using either traditional seeding methods or more intensive revegetation methods (e.g. hydromulching), as required. - Monitor revegetation works and assess restoration program success. - Plan the re-introduction of cattle and future grazing activities with the agricultural lessee.
+- Review and modify fencing as required to pre-emptively ensure stock are excluded from the area and/or manage grazing as appropriate in consultation with the agricultural lessee. - Undertake amelioration works and/or earthworks as appropriate, (e.g. reprofiling, scarifying, topsoiling). - Revegetate the area as soon as practicable, using either traditional seeding methods or more intensive revegetation methods (e.g. hydromulching), as required. - Monitor revegetation works and assess program success. - Plan the re-introduction of cattle and future grazing activities with the agricultural lessee.